 - Have we considered the personal liability attached to trust fund money?

 An answer of “no” or “unsure” to even one of these questions may indicate potential for error in the new year as well as current or past years.
-These indicators may be just the catalyst you need to develop an action plan to become compliant and audit-secure in 2018!
+These indicators may be just the catalyst you need to develop an action plan to become compliant and audit-secure!

 No business can truly be audit-proof.
-If you proactively tighten-up your processes and maintain up-to-date standard operating procedures for payroll processes, you can achieve peace of mind in your audit-secure status.
-In the event an audit occurs and innocent mistakes are uncovered, your company and employees will be in line for good faith allowances, minimizing risk of more severe penalties.
+If you proactively tighten up your processes and maintain up-to-date standard operating procedures for payroll processes, you can achieve peace of mind in your audit-secure status.
+In the event an audit occurs, and innocent mistakes are uncovered, your company and employees will be in line for good faith allowances, minimizing the risk of more severe penalties.

-This one-hour information-packed payroll tax training walks you through this information minefield and helps you understand how to bring your payroll department current on what they need to do to be prepared in 2018.
+This one-hour information-packed payroll tax training walks you through this information minefield and helps you understand how to bring your payroll department current on what they need to do to be prepared.